Research projects

 SatGrass pilot study: Use of remote sensing and climate data to describe yield and quality dynamics in grassland

-The rapid technological development of the last few decades has created opportunities to completely record the entire earth's surface with a high spatial resolution of a few meters and at repetition rates of just a few days.
-The European Commission's Copernicus program makes one of the most powerful systems for observing the atmosphere, land surface and water freely available to everyone, free of charge.
+The rapid technological developments of recent decades have made it possible to completely map the entire Earth's surface at a high spatial resolution of a few meters and at repetition rates of just a few days.
+With the European Commission's Copernicus program, one of the most powerful systems for observing the atmosphere, land surface, and water is freely and openly available to everyone.

-This new generation of earth observation is of particular interest to agriculture, as Copernicus and its satellites Sentinel-1 (radar sensors) and Sentinel-2 (multispectral sensors) make it possible for the first time to examine various aspects of farming at field level in quick succession regard.
-Both environmental conditions, such as soil moisture, and plant growth itself can be continuously monitored and used to optimize and adapt land management.
-However, before the earth's surface scanned by the satellites can be used for practical agriculture in the form of radar and multispectral data, it is necessary it is an intensive scientific discussion in two steps.
-First, the raw data must be processed so that it can be used for specific applications; This includes atmospheric correction, geometric and radiometric correction, masking and assessment of cloud cover, calculation of vegetation indices, etc. In a second step, relationships between crop production observations and satellite data are systematically researched.
+This new generation of Earth observation is of particular interest to agriculture, as Copernicus and its satellites Sentinel-1 (radar sensors) and Sentinel-2 (multispectral sensors) offer, for the first time, the possibility of observing various aspects of farming at the field level in short successive intervals.
+Both environmental conditions, such as soil moisture, and plant growth itself can thus be continuously monitored and used to optimize and adapt land management.
+However, before the Earth's surface scanned by the satellites can be used for practical agriculture in the form of radar and multispectral data, intensive scientific analysis in two steps is required.
+First, the raw data must be processed so that it is usable for specific applications; this includes atmospheric correction, geometric and radiometric correction, masking and evaluation of cloud cover, calculation of vegetation indices, etc. In a second step, the relationships between crop observations and satellite data are systematically investigated.

-The SatGrass pilot study examined the connection between multispectral Copernicus satellite data and the qualitative and quantitative development of grassland stands.
-Using continuous destructive and non-destructive measurements repeated at weekly intervals on a specially designed grassland field test, embedded in a practical area, in combination with climatic influencing factors, it was checked whether and how well remote sensing data are suitable for the qualitative and quantitative description of the growth dynamics of grassland stands .
+The SatGrass pilot study investigated the relationship between multispectral Copernicus satellite data and the qualitative and quantitative development of grassland stands.
+Using continuous destructive and non-destructive measurements repeated weekly on a specially designed grassland field trial, embedded within a commercial field, the study, in combination with climatic factors, examined whether and how well remote sensing data are suitable for the qualitative and quantitative description of grassland growth dynamics.

-The two-year project was designed as a pilot study to better assess the scope of work, data collection options and the potential of the results.
-The aim was to use the experience gained to start a much more extensive research project.
+The two-year project was designed as a pilot study to better assess the scope of work, data collection possibilities, and the potential of the results.
+The aim was to use the experience gained to launch a significantly larger research project.

-Schaumberger, A. and Klingler, A. (2020): Use of remote sensing and climate data to describe yield and quality dynamics in grassland, final report, HBLFA Raumberg-Gumpenstein, Irdning-Donnersbachtal, 28 p.
+Schaumberger, A. and Klingler, A. (2020): Use of remote sensing and climate data to describe yield and quality dynamics in grassland, final report, HBLFA Raumberg-Gumpenstein, Irdning-Donnersbachtal, 28 pp.

 SatGrass project homepage